unitaryfund/qrack/README.md

 For more information, compile the doxygen.config in the root folder, and then check the "doc" folder.

+## Documentation

+Live version of the documentation, including API reference, can be obtained at: https://vm6502q.readthedocs.io/en/latest/

 ## test/tests.cpp

 The included `test/tests.cpp` contains unit tests and usage examples.
 The unittests themselves can be executed: